 It's cracked a quarter of a million in sales, and the song "My Old Man" made a surprise run on radio, cracking the top 10.
 Other songs like "Roots" and "Family Table" also pleased longtime fans.
 They even released, "From Now On" as an additional track on the soundtrack for the film, The Greatest Showman starring Hugh Jackman.
-But none of the fresh tunes quite seem strong enough to merit our list of top 10 Zac Brown Band songs.
+But none of these fresh tunes quite seem strong enough to merit our list of top 10 Zac Brown Band songs.
 Which is pretty tough, considering they produced a "greatest hits" record after only six years and three albums.

 Read on to find out which of the Zac Brown Band songs from their uber-successful, Grammy-winning career made the top 10.
 (And no, their cover of "Devil Went Down To Georgia" didn't make the list, 'cause that's just not fair).

 "Homegrown" sneaks in as the only song to make it off 2015's Jekyll + Hyde, which is less a slight to that adventurous record and more a nod to their incredible overall body of work.
 (The phenomenal cover of Jason Isbell's "Dress Blues" came close, even if it's a cover).
 After all, even the controversial "Beautiful Drug" made it to No. 1 on radio across the United States.
 But this incredibly catchy, upbeat radio smash captures the lighthearted, home-loving side of ZBB that so many came to love.

 9. As She's Walking Away (feat.
 Alan Jackson)

 Off 2010's You Get What You Give, this duet with Alan Jackson really helped solidify Zac Brown Band as a modern artist with a heavy throwback style.
 Along with another certain duet (on that album and on this list), it lent some serious credibility to the band in the older country listening world.